5am5ecure/5am5ecure.github.io/README.md

-# 5am5ecure.github.io
+# 5am5ecure.com
-This is the github page for 5am5ecure.com
+This github page is used to host html to 5am5ecure.com